NHL Stanley Cup Preview & Betting Guide

 Who Has Never Won The Stanley Cup?

-Of the current thirty-one franchises in the NHL, a total of twenty-seven of those have at least made a Stanley Cup final, the Columbus Blue Jackets, Minnesota Wild, Winnipeg Jets and the Arizona Coyotes are the four teams who have never made it to a Stanley Cup final.
+Of the current thirty-two franchises in the NHL, a total of twenty-seven of those have at least made a Stanley Cup final, the Columbus Blue Jackets, Minnesota Wild, Winnipeg Jetsm Arizona Coyotes and the Seattle Kraken are the five teams who have never made it to a Stanley Cup final.

-Along with those four teams, there are an additional seven who have never won a Stanley Cup despite making it to the finals, those are the Vancouver Canucks (0-3), Buffalo Sabres (0-2), Florida Panthers (0-1), Nashville Predators (0-1), Ottawa Senators (0-1), San Jose Sharks (0-1) and the Vegas Golden Knights (0-1).
+Along with those five teams, there are an additional six who have never won a Stanley Cup despite making it to the finals, those are the Vancouver Canucks (0-3), Buffalo Sabres (0-2), Florida Panthers (0-1), Nashville Predators (0-1), Ottawa Senators (0-1) and the San Jose Sharks (0-1).

 NHL Conference Finals Statistics